William12556/pi-netconfig/governance/governance.md

   - 1.1.5 Forbidden
     - Both domains: Unrequested creation, addition, removal or change of source code and documents is forbidden
   - 1.1.6 Constraints
-    - Domain 1: Does not exceed language model token resource budget communicating with domain 2
+    - Domain 1: Does not exceed language model token/context resource budget communicating with domain 2
   - 1.1.7 Control
     - Domain 1: Coordinates and controls Domain 2 code generator
     - Domain 2: Has read/write access to project folders via filesystem